-Review Board meets regularly to implement the decision, aiming to produce a final report within six months of a review being initiated.
+Review Group meets regularly to implement the decision, aiming to approve a final report within six months of a review being initiated.

 Children's cases:

 The national Child

 Safeguarding Practice

-Review (CSPR) Panel
+Review (CSPR) Panel is

-is sent a copy of the
+sent a copy of the

-final report at least
+final CSPR report at

-seven working days
+least seven working

-before the date of
+days before the date

-publication.
+of publication.